smlbrd/app-event-horizon/README.md

 npm run dev
 ```

-A terminal message with a link to the local server (e.g. `Local: http://localhost:5173/`) will open a live preview of the app.
+A terminal message with a link to the local server (e.g. `Local: http://localhost:5173/`) will open a live preview of the app in your browser.

 ## Project Structure